jackrieger/core-1-interaction/sessions/11/index.md

 # For next class

+Another entry – focus on using more JavaScript.

 Reading: [A Vernacular Web](https://art.teleportacia.org/observation/vernacular/) – Olia Lialina

 We will discuss the reading at the beginning of next class.